 Basically, nothing.
 Your best bet is just to walk around and people watch.
 We went to a few museums, they’re awful.
 They will have things displayed like “This was the type-writer that Fidel used to send a message,” but there’s no type-writer, just the label.
 Save your money, don’t go to any museums.
 They’re not what you would consider normal museums.
 There are a lot of Ernest Hemingway things to do in Havana, again, over-rated and boring af.
 But, do you.

-The best part for me was actually not in Havana.
+The best parts of Hava for me were not actually in Havana.
 The beach near there called Santa Maria beach was better than any beach I went to in Cuba.
 Better than Varadero.
 You take the local bus for 5CUC roundtrip.
 It takes about 30 minutes to get there and is the LAST stop.
 It runs every 40 minutes, the bus is air conditioned, and the last bus picks up at 6PM.
 If a lady tries to sell you Cohibas, just understand they’re fake and you’re playing yourself.
 There is another bus, but it is an obvious double decker tourist bus and probably where most people will point you to.
 They charge you 5CUC to go and 5CUC to return.
 Understand that you are basic if you take this bus.
 Ask for the regular bus, it stops in the same place in the main square.